WaldemarCoding/WaCo.MyTasks/README.md

 This Demo is used to teach different Tools/Frameworks and the concept of Application Lifecycle Managment to my apprentices.

-There are blog Posts on https://www.waldemarcoding.net/ explaining changes made to this repo (in German though).
+There are blog Posts on https://www.waldemarcoding.net/ explaining changes made to this repo (they are in German though).

 ### Part 0 - Project Kickoff
 [MyTasks Teil 0 – KickOff eines ALM Übungsprojektes](https://www.waldemarcoding.net/mytasks-teil-0-kickoff-eines-alm-uebungsprojektes/)